hannesleipold2/TailoredQAOAfor1in3SAT/README.md

 # Increasing Quantum Advantage with Tailored QAOA for 1-in-3 SAT

+This documentation is a work-in-progress during the Hackathon.

 ## Project Overview

 This Hackathon is work for a future publication based in part on the results gathered here.
 Our project is about benchmarking an exciting tailored Quantum Alternating Operator Ansatz (`QAOA`)[[1]](#1) approach for solving `1-in-3 SAT`.